 This article deals with artificial boundaries which you encounter when a large spatial domain is confined to a smaller computational domain.
 Such an artificial boundary condition should not preferably interact with the fluid at all.
 Standard boundary conditions, e.g., a pressure or velocity condition, result in unphysical reflections.
-A common approach for artificial boundary conditions for the lattice Boltzmann method (LBM) is to transfer known characteristic boundary conditions of macroscopic differential equations (Euler, Navier-Stokes).
+So far, existing artificial boundary conditions for the lattice Boltzmann method (LBM) are transferred from macroscopic formulations.

-In this work we propose novel discrete artificial boundary conditions which are tailored on the LBM's mesoscopic level.
-They are derived directly for the chosen LBM.
-We describe the idea of discrete artificial boundary conditions in a three velocity (D1Q3) model governing the Navier-Stokes equations in one dimension.
-We emphasize the fact that our approach can be generalized to higher dimensions and general collision terms.
-Numerical results finally demonstrate the superiority of our new boundary conditions compared to previously used artificial boundary conditions.
+In this work we propose novel discrete artificial boundary conditions (ABCs) which are tailored on the LBM's mesoscopic level.
+They are derived directly for the chosen LBM with the aim of higher accuracy.
+We describe the idea of discrete ABCs in a three velocity (D1Q3) model governing the Navier-Stokes equations in one dimension.
+We emphasize the fact that our approach has the approved potential to be generalized to higher dimensions and general collision models.
+Numerical results finally demonstrate the superiority of our new boundary condition in terms of accuracy compared to previously used ABCs.

-Keywords: lattice Boltzmann method, artificial boundary conditions, unbounded domain, D1Q3, characteristic boundary conditions
+Keywords: lattice Boltzmann method, artificial boundary conditions, unbounded domain, D1Q3, characteristic boundary conditions, impedance boundary condition